 "Her name is Lucy, and all her friends called her Aunty Lucy," he said.
 "She was always super encouraging of my ideas."
 The four-piece fried chicken combo ($12) and grilled cheese ($5) are named after her too.

-The brand also feels like more than burgers and fries: it's a vehicle for Toronto's Black culture and creativity.
+The Aunty Lucy's brand feels like more than burgers and fries: it's a vehicle for Toronto's Black culture and creativity.

 The Aunty Lucy's playlist on Spotify by New Currency's Kazeem Kuteyi is four hours of songs by Ghanaian artists like Ikebe Shakedown and Daddy Lumba.
 Branding comes via Bosompra's own marketing agency, Undisposable.